AyushShinde88/MLnow_2.0/README.md

 # MLnow_2.0

-Description: I have performed univariate regression on datasets.
+Description: I have performed univariate regression on dataset.